jeremyqzt/CvsPy/docs/01-Why.md

 | 500000000  | 4.718183  | 157.030461  | 33.28197762 |
 | 1000000000 | 9.799938  | 323.484269  | 33.00880771 |
 | 2000000000 | 20.437651 | 666.610642  | 32.61679349 |

+## Conclusions

+From the above results, we can see that the multi-processed version is atleast 30 times faster at scale and in the most favourable result (10000000 primes), it was 132 times faster.
+With a more pronounced hardware setup, this disparity can be pushed even higher.

+With this conclusion - one might wonder why we use high level languages at all - the speed tradeoff is so massive!
+The answer is quite simple - because execution speed is not the only important factor!

+The python version of the sieve took me less than 10 minutes to write and (in all likelihood) has less bugs.
+I never had to worry about the `OMP` threads colliding or how to get everything to compile!
+In many cases, development speed and developmental scalability are even more important the the final execution speed.

+The purposes of this article was just to illustrate the design decisions that certain languages and to showcase the `Ctypes` feature of python (Which I found very cool) - and definitely not an attempt to push everyone towards lower-level languages!

+## Applications

+Given the speedups, I think there is some value in using this _somewhere_.

+The most common application is a small, self-contained library that is easy to maintain.
+The reason to structure it like so is because maintain 2 languages is not easy and potentially very messy.
+Developing a small library with a self contained interface is the best way to hide away the complexities while leveraging the speedup!

+Given the above reasoning - I would like to request some help from the reader for Part 2.
+Where do you think we can make a small, self-contained library to offload a calculation intensive task?

 ## Appendix